-Former employees who are carrying out official duties as an employee or as an elected or appointed official of a tribal organization or intertribal consortium are not subject to 18 U.S.C. § 207 restrictions if they advise the Government in writing of any personal and substantial involvement they had as a Government employee in connection with the matter.
-(See 25 U.S.C. § 450i(j).)
+Former employees who are carrying out official duties as an employee or as an elected or appointed official of a tribal organization or inter-tribal consortium are not subject to 18 U.S.C. § 207 restrictions if they advise the Government, in writing, of any personal and substantial involvement they had as a Government employee in connection with the matter.
+(See 25 U.S.C. § 450i(j)).

-If you participated personally and substantially in any particular matter (grants, contracts, licenses, permits, applications, litigation, etc.), involving specific parties, you may never communicate with the intent to influence on behalf of any non-Federal entity, to any Federal department, agency, or court regarding that same particular matter.
+If you participated personally and substantially in any particular matter involving specific parties (grants, contracts, licenses, permits, applications, litigation, etc.), you may never appear or communicate on behalf of another to any Federal department, agency, or court (any Federal agency, not just your bureau of DOI) regarding that same particular matter.

-Two-Year Restriction [18 U.S.C. § 207(a)(2)]
+Two-Year Restriction - 18 U.S.C. § 207(a)(2)

-One-Year Restriction on Aiding and Advising [18 U.S.C. § 207(b)]
+One-Year Restriction on Aiding and Advising - 18 U.S.C. § 207(b)

-For one year after Government service terminates, you may not aid or advise any non-Federal entity (other than the United States) concerning any ongoing trade or treaty negotiation in which you participated personally and substantially during your last year of Government service.
+For one year after Government service terminates, you may not aid or advise any entity (other than the United States) concerning any ongoing trade or treaty negotiation in which you participated personally and substantially during your last year of Government service.

-For two years after service in a very senior position, former Executive Schedule Level I employees and certain very senior employees in the Executive Office of the President are prohibited from making, with the intent to influence, any communication to or appearance before:
+For two years after service in a very senior position, former Executive Level I employees and certain very senior employees in the Executive Office of the President are prohibited from making, with the intent to influence, any communication to or appearance before: